yuki2449/PimUnity2024Autumn/README.md

-this for pim's party for developing game with unity in automn 2024.
+this for pim's party for developing game with unity in autumn 2024.

 you need ready unity in version "2022.3.45f1".